mhtarora39/SoftwareArchitecture/ProblemSolving/array/Readme.md

 - ![alt text](Docs/Rains.png)

+* [Minimum Swaps](MinimamSwaps.cpp) : You are given an unordered array consisting of consecutive integers  [1, 2, 3, ..., n] without any duplicates.
+You are allowed to swap any two elements.
+Find the minimum number of swaps required to sort the array in ascending order.

 ## Assignments

 [Minimum Difference](MinDiff.cpp): Implement a function that takes in two non-empty arrays of integers, finds the pair of numbers (one from each array) who absolute difference is closest to zero, and returns a pair containing these two numbers, with the first number from array.
 Only one such pair will exist for the test.